Ken Buck: Republican primary

 Although Buck positioned himself as the candidate for the Tea Party movement during the Republican primary, he stirred controversy at times with remarks critical of former Representative Tom Tancredo, a Tea Party favorite, and the statement "Will you tell those dumbasses at the Tea Party to stop asking questions about birth certificates while I'm on the camera?"—a reference to those suspicious of President Barack Obama's place of birth.
 Buck blamed the comments on his exhaustion and frustration after months of campaigning, and on his exasperation that it was difficult to keep debate focused on the mounting governmental debt.
 Tea Party leader Lu Busse criticized Buck's "choice of words" and inclination to treat all Tea Party adherents as a uniform group.

 Buck again stirred controversy by suggesting voters should cast their votes for him over Norton because, unlike Norton, "I do not wear high heels."
 Buck later said he was responding to Norton's television ad claiming he was not "man enough" to attack her himself.
-(According to a mass email sent on behalf of Senator Jim DeMint, it was a joking paraphrase of his opponent's suggestion to vote for her "because I wear high heels").
+(According to a mass email sent on behalf of Senator Jim DeMint, it was a joking paraphrase of his opponent's suggestion to vote for her "because I wear high heels.")

 Making reference to Buck's mandatory ethics classes, Norton argued that she "didn't need an ethics class to know what's right. ...
 Ken broke the rules, and the facts speak for themselves."
 After Buck's former supervisor, then-U.S. Attorney John Suthers, endorsed Norton, the Colorado Democratic Party Chair called for Buck's resignation from his Weld County post because of his "career bypassing justice and ethics to reward political allies and campaign contributors".

 On August 10, Buck defeated Norton in the Republican primary, 52% to 48%, the end of "a bitterly contested primary that saw him go from an obscure and cash-starved underdog to a gaffe-prone mascot for anti-establishment conservatives [in Colorado] and nationally."

-Senate general election
+General Election

+This was one of the most expensive elections in the nation, as more than $30 million was spent by outside organizations.
+Conservative third party groups hammered Bennet for voting 92% of the time with the Democratic leadership, including voting for healthcare reform and the stimulus package.
+Liberal third party groups called Buck extremist.
+Bennet focused on attacking Buck's views on abortion, which he believed should be banned, including in cases of rape and incest.
+He was also attacked for wanting to eliminate the Seventeenth Amendment and refusing to prosecute an alleged rapist as Weld County district attorney.
+Planned Parenthood mounted a mail campaign, targeting women voters with the warning that "Colorado women can't trust Ken Buck."
+Bennet won women's vote by 17 points, according to exit polls.
+After the election, Buck conceded to the Denver Post that the main reason he lost was because of social issues.

-In the November 2010 general election, Buck lost to appointed Senator Michael Bennet, 48.1% to 46.4%.
+In the November 2010 general election, Buck lost to appointed Senator Michael Bennet, by 29,896 votes.